JustAnyones/Plugin-creator-website/docs/docs/guides/bus-stops.md

 # Bus stops

-A bus stop can be defined like:
+A bus stop draft can be defined like:
 ```json
 {
     "id": "$my_busstop00",